Our solicitors have the complex and legal knowledge necessary to submit applications to court.

 Legal Aid is usually available and eligibility can be assessed at the initial appointment.
 We also offer tailored and fixed fee services dependant on your needs.

-A non-molestation order aims to prevent your current partner or ex-partner from using violence against you or your children to ensure the health and safety, and even well-being of you and your children.
+A non-molestation order aims to prevent your current or ex-partner from using violence against you or your children to ensure your health, safety and wellbeing.
 This also includes preventing intimidation, pestering or harassment.

 An occupation Order is when the Court decides who should and should not live in the family home.
 This Order can also take the person out from the home and from an area around the home.
 Sections 33 and 35 to 38 of the Family Law Act 1996 contains the power to make an occupation order.